White House voices support for Hegseth as a new Signal chat revelation stirs fresh Pentagon turmoil

 The Pentagon has confronted a wave of turbulence stretching beyond Signal.
 Defense officials have faced scrutiny over a seemingly haphazard and disjointed campaign to purge online content that promoted women and minorities, in some cases scrambling to restore posts after their removals came to light.

-While the three initially had been placed on leave pending the investigation, a joint statement shared by Caldwell on X on Saturday said the three “still have not been told what exactly we were investigated for, if there is still an active investigation, or if there was even a real investigation of ‘leaks’ to begin with.”
+While those three initially had been placed on leave pending the investigation, a joint statement shared by Caldwell on X on Saturday said they “still have not been told what exactly we were investigated for, if there is still an active investigation, or if there was even a real investigation of ‘leaks’ to begin with.”

-Caldwell was the staff member designated as Hegseth’s point person in the Signal chat with Trump Cabinet members.
+Another close Hegseth aide, chief of staff Joe Kasper, also was leaving, according to two officials.
+They didn’t say why.

+Caldwell and Selnick had worked with the defense secretary during his time leading the nonprofit Concerned Veterans for America.
+Kasper was the one who sent a March memo saying the Pentagon was investigating what it called leaks of national security information and that Defense Department personnel could face polygraphs.

 Associated Press writers Chris Megerian and Zeke Miller contributed to this report.